-a) RL Reward: The following reward function encourages the agent to hover at a goal position and penalizes it for crash and oscillating motions.
-Let us denote the acceleration in the z-axis i.e. the mass-normalized thrust as c, the angular velocity as ω , all in the quadcopter's body frame.
+a) RL Reward: The following reward function encourages the agent to hover at a goal position and penalizes crashes and oscillating motions.
+Let us denote the acceleration in the body-fixed thrust axis, i.e. the mass-normalized thrust as c, the angular velocity as ω , all in the quadcopter's body frame.
 The commanded mass-normalized thrust is defined as c{des} , commanded angular velocity as ω{des} , all given by the high-level controller.
-We additionally define the motor speed as m and the simulation step in the training as δt .
+We additionally define the motor speeds as m and the simulation step in the training as δt .
 The reward at time t is defined as the sum of the following quantities: